NiagaChain/wallet-faq/src/faq/es/bitcoin/how-to-resend-a-failed-bitcoin-transaction.md

-# How to resend a failed Bitcoin transaction?
+# How do you resend a failed Bitcoin transaction?

-When users send a Bitcoin transactions with a really low fee, a transaction is likely to get rejected by the network.
-When this happens you may consider the transaction never happened and resend the transaction as a new transaction.
+When users send Bitcoin transactions with a really low fee value such transactions are likely to stay pending for a short time and get rejected by the network like it never happened.

-When you encounter a transaction with failed/rejected status in Unstoppable it's recommended to recheck that transaction actually failed using some public block explorer like [https://btc.com](https://btc.com) by searching for the ID of the respective transaction.
+When users encounter a transaction with failed (rejected) status in Coinclass it's recommended to double-check its status using some public block explorer like [https://btc.com](https://btc.com) by searching for transaction ID.

-If Unstoppable shows a transaction as failed/rejected but some public block explorer shows it as pending or confirmed then most likely the information provided by block explorer is the correct one.
-Do not attempt to resend the transaction in this case and please report the issue to Unstoppable wallet support for troubleshooting.
+If it turns out that Coinclass shows a transaction as failed but public block explorer shows it as pending or confirmed then the problem likely is within Coinclass.
+Users should not attempt to resend such transactions to avoid double sends and report the issue to Coinclass wallet support for troubleshooting.

-Consider the transaction failed and attempt to resend it only if both Unstoppable and public block explorer shows transaction as failed/rejected.
+The transaction should be considered failed only if both Coinclass and public block explorer shows it as failed/rejected.